Oscar-Nominated Documentary ‘Black Box Diaries’ Has Delayed Premiere in Japan after Legal Issues

 “It really was a black box,” she said.

 That led to suspicions by Ito and her supporters that powerful people exerted influence.
-In 2017, Ito filed a complaint against prosecutors, then filed a suit against Yamaguchi seeking 11 million yen ($70,530) in damages.
+In 2017, Ito filed a complaint against prosecutors, then filed a suit against Yamaguchi seeking ¥11 million ($70,530) in damages.

-In 2022 the Supreme Court ruled that Ito was forced to have non-consensual sex and ordered Yamaguchi to pay her 3.3 million yen ($21,290).
+In 2022 the Supreme Court ruled that Ito was forced to have non-consensual sex and ordered Yamaguchi to pay her ¥3.3 million.
 Yamaguchi denied the allegation, saying the sex was consensual.
-He filed a counter suit demanding Ito pay him 13 million yen ($83,350) for allegedly damaging his reputation, but that case was dismissed.
+He filed a counter suit demanding Ito pay him ¥13 million for allegedly damaging his reputation, but that case was dismissed.

 Ito said she wrote the book to shed light on the taboo surrounding sexual assault, and that her journalistic pursuit of evidence helped her keep some distance from her own trauma.
 She then made the film to tell a more personal story.
 It was challenging but the process helped her heal, she said.